 Polygonum is used worldwide to promote longevity and virility.
-It is one of the most popular herbs in Oriental medicine, containing over 100 chemical compounds that depending on what preparation you are using, allow you to increase or decrease access to particular constituents.
+It is one of the most popular herbs in Traditional Chinese Medicine, containing over 100 chemical compounds that, depending on what preparation you are using, allow you to increase or decrease access to particular constituents.

 There are four common types of preparation for polygonum: raw, cured, wine, and steamed.
 The most commonly used preparations are raw and cured.
 The roots are reddish and popularly boiled with black beans to create a preparation known as red Fo-ti.
-The roots will be boiled or steamed in black soybeans (Hei Dou) juice for several hours or up to three days and then dried.
-The black beans are traditionally attributed with the property of supplementing blood and essence (Jing).
-The prolonged cooking is associated with enriching the herbs warming nature.
+The roots can be boiled or steamed with black soybeans (Hei Dou) for several hours or up to three days and then dried.
+Black beans are traditionally attributed with the property of supplementing blood and essence (Jing).
+The prolonged cooking is associated with enriching the herb’s warming nature.
 This approach is used to help prevent heart disease by preventing the accumulation of plaque forming on blood vessel walls.

 It is often cooked in water and black beans to prevent gray hair or baldness.
 Curing the herb increases the phosphates (especially lecithin) by almost 30%, as well as the sugar content.
 Curing the herb with black beans also helps to eliminate potential laxative properties identified with uncured polygonum.
 It can also be traditionally prepared with red jujube to treat insomnia.

-In Oriental medicine it is said to unblock the Channels (aka Meridians) allowing Qi (Energy) to properly flow through the body and insure the release of Pathogenic Factors that can cause fatigue, pain, and weakness.
-It is considered to be the strongest of any herb for drawing Qi (Energy) up out of the earth.
+In Traditional Chinese Medicine it is said to unblock the Channels (aka Meridians) allowing Qi to properly flow through the body and insure the release of Pathogenic Factors that can cause fatigue, pain, and weakness.
+It is considered to be the strongest of any herb for drawing Qi up out of the earth.
 It remains to this day, a revered Taoist longevity herb that can support health and the wisdom that is identified with living a long and righteous life.

-It is recognized as an excellent herb for tonifying and replenishing Jing (Essence), that can be lost through weakening lifestyle choices, stress, overwork, or chronic illness.
-Polygonum is highly restorative and is often blended with angelica, lycium, ginseng, ginger, and other tonic and blood tonifying herbs.
+It is recognized as an excellent herb for tonifying and replenishing Jing (Essence), which can be lost through weakening lifestyle choices, stress, overwork, or chronic illness.
+Polygonum is highly restorative and is often blended with angelica, lycium, ginseng, ginger, and other tonic and blood-tonifying herbs.

-It is used to treat menopause symptoms, erectile dysfunction, safeguard the skin from ultra-violet rays, build stamina, and treat vaginal discharge.
+It is used to treat menopause symptoms and erectile dysfunction, safeguard the skin from ultraviolet rays, build stamina, and treat vaginal discharge.

 Processed (cured) polygonum is noted for being less potentially toxic than ingesting raw polygonum.
-Preparing the herb helps to reduce the amount of chemical compounds found in polygonum that may cause diarrhea.
+Preparing the herb helps to reduce the number of chemical compounds found in polygonum that may cause diarrhea.

-Generally considered a safe tonic herb, there is only one reported case of liver hypersensitivity caused by the herb, and then it was associated with having been used in unusually high doses.
-There is still no conclusive determination about if, or how, or under what conditions polygonum may become harmful to the liver.
+Generally considered a safe tonic herb, there is only a few reported cases of liver hypersensitivity caused by the herb, and these were associated with having been used in unusually high doses.
+There is still no conclusive determination about if, how, or under what conditions polygonum may become harmful to the liver.

 While the stems can also be used to tonify blood, they are especially used to treat insomnia and diabetes.

-The sugars, rhamnose, arabinose, xylose, and glucose, that are found in polygonum are known for their immune enhancing properties.
-The THSG, which is similar to resveratrol, but stronger, and is one of the herbs primary active constituents, up-regulates the Klothe gene.
+The sugars, rhamnose, arabinose, xylose, and glucose that are found in polygonum are known for their immune-enhancing properties.
+The THSG, which is similar to resveratrol, but stronger, and is one of the herb’s primary active constituents, up-regulates the Klotho gene.

 Here are some options…